 Welcome to another trashy “get-rich-quick” product stocked on ClickBank’s virtual shelves.

 Not that I’m saying to avoid ClickBank (LOL) because there are many legit products in various categories.

 Just avoid the ones that trigger alarm bells.

 Not only does the person behind Five Minute Profit Sites lead you astray with over-exaggerated income claims mixed in with other red flags.

-But the pre-built websites (more like landing pages) and also outdated training on affiliate marketing just won’t cut the mustard.
+But the pre-built websites (more like landing pages) and also training on affiliate marketing just won’t cut the mustard.